Sherryl93/Sherryl93.github.io/_posts/welcome-to-jekyll.markdown

 [`Caffe`](http://caffe.berkeleyvision.org/) is one of the widely used deep learning framework.
 The performance is quite fast and this framework focuses on Computer Vision area.

-Enough of the pep talks, now lets get started!
+now lets get started!

 ## Install Caffe to your system:
-*Assumed you already done the prequisite step for your system, if you haven't go [here](http://caffe.berkeleyvision.org/installation.html)*
+*Assumed you already done the prequisite step for your system, if you haven't go [here](http://caffe.berkeleyvision.org/installation.html).*

 **Steps:**
 {% highlight markdown %}
 > git clone https://github.com/BVLC/caffe.git